JonatanHN/OrionBOT/README.md

 **Orion es:** un bot multiuso, con multiproposíto, y esta creado para facilitar el manejo de usuarios, administracion, comandos, ayuda y en caso de ser programador compartir codigo, ademas es un bot con constante crecimiento, es un bot con constantes actualizaciones y grandes aportes de parte de los **Contribuidores** del mismo.

-**Orion is:** a multipurpose bot, with multipurpose, and is created to facilitate user management, administration, commands, help and if you are a programmer share code, it is also a bot with constant growth, it is a bot with constant updates and great contributions from the **Contributors** of the same.
+**Orion is:** a multiuse bot, with multipurpose, and is created to facilitate user management, administration, commands, help and if you are a programmer share code, it is also a bot with constant growth, it is a bot with constant updates and great contributions from the **Contributors** of the same.

 ### Documentación ![Documents](https://img.icons8.com/cotton/25/000000/regular-document.png)